Rust and Linux Kernel ABI Stability: A Technical Deep Dive

 // Userspace code using C headers sends exact same binary data

-Verification: Android’s libbinder (C++ userspace library) works without modification with Rust kernel driver.
+This out-of-tree implementation has been validated - Android’s libbinder (C++ userspace library) works without modification with the Rust driver.

 Why Rust is Actually Better for ABI Stability